Applivon/applivon_irr_api_docs/README.md

 ### Remarks

-### TO GET REQUEST ITEM ELIGIBILITY API
+### TO GET COLLECTION POINT DETAILS API

-To Get Request Item Eligibility Details.
+Get Collection Point Values.

 ### Prerequisites
 There is no Prerequistes for this API